-Sarah is supported by a highly specialised team who ensure that the initial school experience is an effective starting point to a very successful learning career.
-Mrs Lesley Haig, Mrs Kate Williams and Mrs Cath Oliver support throughout the week.
+Sian is supported by a highly specialised team who ensure that the initial school experience is an effective starting point to a very successful learning career.
+Mrs Lesley Haig and Mrs Cath Oliver support throughout the week.

 Our Early Years Curriculum

 Our Early Years Curriculum (Nursery and Reception) is based firmly upon guiding principles;

 - Every child is a unique child who is constantly learning and can be resilient, capable, confident and self assured